-Outstanding meteorological phenomena around the world

 - Chir Batti – Gujarat, India.
 Unexplained phenomenon – dancing lights seen in dark nights above Banni grasslands and Rann of Kutch salt flats.
 Known to local people since ancient times and multiple times seen also by foreign biologists.

 - Gandom Beryan in Lut Desert – Kerman, Iran.
 Lifeless desert with dark lava surface.
 According to the satellite data surface of this desert heats up to 71°C – what makes this the hottest land surface on Earth.
 The temperature of atmosphere here often is above 50°C and at summer night it still is above 40°C. This location is also considered to be the driest place on Earth – a competitor to Yungay region in Atacama Desert, Chile.

 - Markansu Desert (Valley of Tornadoes) – Gorno-Badakshan, Tajikistan.
 Broad, flat, almost lifeless plateau between mountain ridges, located at the height of 4 km above the sea level.
 Location with an extremely harsh climate, constant strong winds and storms.
 Very frequently can be observed dust devils and small tornadoes.

 - Mawsynram and Cherrapunji – Meghalaya, India.
 These two towns are located 15 km from each other and both have the highest officially measured rainfall in the world.
 Mawsynram gets 11,873 mm per year (20 times more than in London) and Cherrapunji nowadays gets a bit less rain – 11,430 mm.
 In some years rainfall is much higher – up to 24,555 mm in Cherrapunji.
-Most of rain falls in June – August.
+Most of the rain falls in June – August.

 - Naga fireballs of Mekong – Nong Khai, Thailand and Vientiane Province, Laos.
 Unique phenomenon – glowing reddish balls rising from the water of Mekong River and going upwards in the air.
 Local people even organize festivity at late nights of October to observe this weird sight.
 Sometimes there are seen thousands of such balls per night.
-It is possible that this is combustion of gases emanating from the sediments of river.
+It is possible that this is the combustion of gases emanating from the sediments of river.